-The students, faculty and alumni of the School of Music form a close community united by a love for teaching, learning and making music.
+The students, faculty, and alumni of the School of Music form a close community united by a love for teaching, learning and making music.

 Central Michigan education launches career opportunities

 School of Music alumni have found that the knowledge and experience they gained on CMU's campus have offered them the opportunities and experiences they needed to launch their professional careers.
-Graduates of School of Music programs hold performance and teaching positions across the state and around the world.
+Graduates of School of Music programs hold performance and teaching positions across the nation and around the world.

 School of Music Mission